ctfer-io/terraform-provider-ctfd/docs/resources/hint.md

 ### Optional

 - `cost` (Number) Cost of the hint, and if any specified, the end-user will consume its own (or team) points to get it.
-- `requirements` (List of String) List of the other hints it depends on.
+- `requirements` (Set of String) List of the other hints it depends on.
 - `title` (String) Title of the hint, displayed to end users before unlocking.

 ### Read-Only